BaiGanio/baiganio.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: _Bug Report_
+Name: Bug Report
-About: _Use this template to capture relevant information to track bug reports consistently and add priority and business value to better organize Sprints and work.
-Give us a hint if you saw anythyng wrong in the system behaviour & create a report to help us improve._
+About: Use this template to capture relevant information to track bug reports consistently and add priority and business value to better organize Sprints and work.
+Give us a hint if you saw anythyng wrong in the system behaviour & create a report to help us improve.
-_Title_: 'Your-Bug-Title-Here'
+Title: 'Your-Bug-Title-Here'
-_Labels_: 'Bug'
+Labels: 'Bug'
-_Assignees_: ''
+Assignees: ''
 ---

 **Priority + Rationale**